 5. IF, BROUGHT TO THE ATTENTION OF THE UMPIRE BY THE MANAGER, THE PITCHERS SCREEN IS NOT IN A POSITION AS NOTED ABOVE, THE UMPIRE, SHALL RULE AN ILLEGAL PITCH AND AWARD THE BATTER FIRST BASE WITH RUNNERS ADVANCING ONE BASE.
 IF THE BATTER SWINGS AT THE PITCH AND REACHES BASE, ALL BASE RUNNERS WILL BE GRANTED ONE ADDITIONAL BASE.
 IF AN OUT OCCURS ON THE PLAY, THE BATTER IS AWARDED FIRST BASE AND ALL RUNNERS ADVANCE ONE BASE.

-SPRING 2022 ROSS EMERSON SOFTBALL LEAGUE SCHEDULE
+FALL 2022 ROSS EMERSON SOFTBALL LEAGUE SCHEDULE

 MONTGOMERY COUNTY SENIOR SPORTS ASSOCIATION

 Field 3 ext.
 354

 Field 5 ext.
 356